NESARA: Further developments

-Followers of the NESARA conspiracy theory began using the name "GESARA" in the mid-2010s, by referencing the set of reforms as a "Global" - and not "National" - Economic Security and Reformation Act.
+Followers of the NESARA conspiracy theory began using the name "GESARA" in the mid-2010s, standing for "Global Economic Security and Reformation Act".
 They notably claimed that several East Asian groups were involved in enforcing the reforms worldwide, including the purported "White Dragon Society" which would benefit from fundings by "the successors of the last Chinese Emperor, Pu Yi".
 One prominent advocate of "GESARA" has been a blogger based in the UK and going by the name "Alcuin Bramerton".
 In 2020, "Bramerton" asserted that the "NESARA global prosperity programmes" were about to be announced and activated through an entity called the "Saint Germain World Trust" which would provide "one quattuordecillion US dollars" to "zero out (permanently cancel) all personal, corporate and national debts worldwide" and that further money would be provided to the "White Dragon Society" by the "Manchu family syndicate".
+(One quattuordecillion is a trillion trillion trillion, compared to US GDP of about $30 trillion.)

-NESARA groups are known for certain to exist and to have attracted press attention in Utah, and the Netherlands.
-Members of these groups get together to discuss the status of NESARA, read the various reports, hold protests, and pass out fliers about NESARA to the public.
-Goodwin claimed that NESARA groups exist throughout several nations and US states including California, Washington, Arizona, and Texas, and provides hundreds of pieces of photographic evidence of people in public protests holding NESARA banners, but it is not clear to what degree the people holding the banners are aware of what NESARA is, or for how long these groups were active.
-The News Tribune has traced the story behind at least some of these photos (photos of trucks driving around Washington, D.C. bearing the words "NESARA Announcement Now!"), and found that they were part of a $40,000 advertising campaign allegedly paid for by an elderly San Francisco resident who had made donations to Goodwin.
+NESARA groups have been documented in Utah, and the Netherlands.
+Members of these groups discuss the status and reports on NESARA, hold protests, and pass out fliers to the public.
+Goodwin claimed NESARA groups exist in several nations and US states including California, Washington, Arizona, and Texas, and published photos of public protesters holding NESARA banners, but their affiliation with the movement is unclear.
+The News Tribune has traced photos of trucks driving around Washington, D.C. with "NESARA Announcement Now!" as part of a $40,000 advertising campaign allegedly paid for by an elderly San Francisco donor to Goodwin.

 NESARA's concepts have also been incorporated by other conspiracy theories.
-In 2022, Bellingcat compared NESARA/GESARA to a "grandfather" of QAnon and reported that as QAnon's iconography and concepts were declining in popularity, its adherents were becoming more and more invested in NESARA concepts and reviving that older movement.
-People involved with the sovereign citizen movement have also subscribed to NESARA-related theories.
+In 2022, Bellingcat considered NESARA/GESARA as a "grandfather" of QAnon and reported that as QAnon declined in popularity, some of its adherents revived NESARA.
+The sovereign citizen movement has also supported NESARA-related theories.